nolangrossi/Candidate-SearchNG/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn and grow.

 1. Fork the Project